ravindra-y/Skill-Exchange-Platform/README.md

 ```

 ### 4. Run the Development Servers
-In the `server` directory, start the Express backend:
+In the `server` directory, start the Express backend (runs with nodemon):
 ```bash
 npm run dev
 ```